tasmota/docs/docs/Teleinfo.md

 17:38:45.905 MQT: emoncms/ch2i/factory/denky_D6C0C0/tele/SENSOR = {"Time":"2021-10-26T17:38:45","ENERGY":{"TotalStartTime":"2021-10-25T15:22:04","Total":9098.265,"Yesterday":6822.685,"Today":2275.579,"Period": 9,"Power":170,"Current":1.000,"Load":6},"TIC":{"ADCO":"021528603314","OPTARIF":"HC..","ISOUSC":15,"HCHC":920750,"HCHP":2275579,"PTEC":"HP..","IINST":1,"IMAX":2,"PAPP":170,"HHPHC":"A","MOTDETAT":0},"ESP32":{"Temperature":36.7},"TempUnit":"C"}
 ```

-But in our case we have also a TIC object which contains all the frame recevied on teleinfo frame (last reveived value), for example in the frame above the TIC object is the following.
+But in our case we have also a TIC object which contains all the frame received on teleinfo frame (last reveived value), for example in the frame above the TIC object is the following.

 ```json
 {